 The Shygazun byte table grows through a practice called Tongue generation: the extension of existing Tongue registers with new semantically coherent candidates.
 This is not arbitrary expansion.
 New entries must be geometrically consistent with the existing topology — the Boltzmann sampling verifies coherence.
 Bad-faith generation produces incoherent entries that do not fit the energy landscape.
 The mathematics rejects them.

 Tongue generation is a skilled practice.
 It requires Wunashakoun engagement: relational trance bounded with structural clarity.
-Wunashakoun is both a way of being and a Shygazun utterance (Wu+Sha+Ko: Way Through Intellect and Experience).
+Wunashakoun is both a way of being and a Shygazun utterance (Wu+Na+Sha+Ko: Way Through Intellect and Experience).
 The practice is real and cannot be simulated.

 The Quack is the economic artifact that records and rewards this practice.